Hands On History Program 2014

-These classes are designed to give children ages 5-10 a look at how people lived during the Civil War.
+These classes are designed to give children ages 5-12 a look at how people lived during the Civil War.
 Children will learn about a particular topic and participate in an activity or craft related to that topic.
-Classes are an hour long and the cost is $10 per child.
+Programs are two hours long and the cost is $15 per child.

 email@example.com.
 Reservations required!

 The Zouave soldier’s uniform was adopted by many volunteer units during the first year of the American Civil War.
 The uniform, as well as the soldiers who wore them tell a unique aspect of the war.
 This program will feature a Zouave reenactor who will demonstrate soldier life in his full uniform.
 The children will get a chance to make their own vest, hat and sash.